robscotts4rb/S4RB-Open/README.md

 ## <a name="thought">Thought Process</a>

-The brief asked for this task to develop a portal using any framework and I I knew you use JavaScript I chose this language to code the task.
-I have also submitted a Ruby version that is fully tested and coded.
-I’ve included an Angular 2 version that I used to experiment with using the framework.
+I have solved this task with three different solutions.
+The first was using JavaScript and jQuery, the second Ruby with Sinatra the the third with JavaScript and Angular.
+Each version is fully tests in it retrospective test framework with unit and feature tests.
+The Angular 2 version was used to experiment with using the framework.
+I have submitted all three solutions to show different coding qualities in each of the frameworks.

 ### Steps taken
 I started by creating the user stories from the task that was given to me, breaking them down into manageable chunks.